-If someone other than you will be representing your party in this matter, please complete the enclosed "Notice of Designation of Representative."
-[OPTIONAL INCLUSION] To assist both parties in understanding how an unfair labor practice charge is processed, I have enclosed information describing the investigatory process and Alternative Dispute Resolution Services provided by the OGC.
+If someone other than you will be representing your party in this case, please complete the enclosed "Notice of Designation of Representative."

-The General Counsel encourages the informal resolution of unfair labor practice charges and the assigned Agent is available to assist the parties in resolving this matter.
+The General Counsel encourages parties to informally resolve unfair labor practice charges, and the assigned Agent is available to assist the parties in resolving this matter.
+I have enclosed a question and answer sheet that gives information about the General Counsel's dispute resolution services.